risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 ## SQL UDFs

-You can also define UDFs in RisingWave by SQL UDFs.
-The `CREATE FUNCTION` command is used to create and define these UDFs.
+You can also define SQL UDFs in RisingWave by using the `CREATE FUNCTION` command.

 ### Syntax